 Leaving 结晶 untranslated until I decide how I might fit it in here.↩

-I originally translated this as “he never ate a meal without first heaving a sigh,” which fits perfectly with the character, but Chris Stasse pointed out that the actual sentence is 未曾吃饭先叹口气, which seems to have the opposite meaning: “had never sighed before eating a meal.”
-I don’t understand how that fits in with the rest of Sick Duck’s characterization.
-Not sure what to do about this bit.↩
+There’s a bit of a mystery here.
+I originally translated this as “he never ate a meal without first heaving a sigh” which fits perfectly with the character, but Chris Stasse pointed out that the actual sentence is 未曾吃饭先叹口气.
+This would appear to have the opposite meaning – “had never sighed before eating a meal” – but I don’t understand how that would fit in with the rest of Sick Duck’s characterization, and syntax is odd for expressing such a meaning.↩

 “Ol’” and “old” are translations for the Chinese term of address “老”, used between those familiar and friendly with each other.
 The character on its own can mean “old”, which reminded me that English can use “ol’” or “old” for a similar purpose.
 Think “old bean”, or as used in “That’s ol’ Bill for you.”↩